- Collaborative project-based research working with NASA based learning materials.

 Program Components Include:

-• Two-way videoconferencing between SCT and the participant school offers participants the opportunity to meet with the expert face-to-face and to personalize their work in a meaningful way.
-Videoconferences enable students to share their science projects with Distance Learning Expert and get feedback in real time.
+- Two-way videoconferencing between SCT and the participant school offers participants the opportunity to meet with the expert face-to-face and personalize their work in a meaningful way.
+Videoconferences enable students to share their science projects with our Distance Learning Expert and receive real-time feedback.

 SCHOLARSHIP PROGRAM

-GFTSE awards scholarships to 12–15-year-old students, who may be gifted, disadvantaged or victims of natural disasters (such as earthquake victims from Van, Türkiye and Sichuan, China).
-Depending upon their language proficiency, students attend one of the following programs during the summer:
+Through the Global Friendship Through Space Education Foundation (GFTSE), scholarships are awarded to 12–15-year-old students, who may be gifted, disadvantaged, or victims of natural disasters (such as earthquake victims from Van, Türkiye and Sichuan, China).

-• 6-Day (English-Language) International Space Camp : Since 2002, young people from over thirty different countries have participated in the 6-day program.
-The experience not only stimulates interest in science and math, but also offers the opportunity to make lasting relationships by working in teams of sixteen, side-by-side campers from different countries.
+- 6-Day (English-Language) International Space Camp: : Since 2002, young people from over thirty different countries have participated in this program.
+The experience not only stimulates interest in science and math but also offers the opportunity to build lasting friendships by working in teams of sixteen, side-by-side with campers from different countries.

-• 6-Day (Turkish-Language) Space Camp : This 6-day program is offered in Turkish because most Turkish students from disadvantaged backgrounds do not speak English well enough to participate in the international program.
-Campers who attend this program can meet young people from throughout Türkiye and enjoy a unique educational experience.
+- 6-Day (Turkish-Language) Space Camp : This program is offered in Turkish for students from disadvantaged backgrounds who may not yet have sufficient English proficiency to attend the international program.
+Campers who attend this session can meet peers from across Türkiye and gain a unique educational experience.